-Go to the related pages and follow the link for Useful Forms for claiming benefit where you can download and print a benefits claim form from the Documents section.
-In the Documents section you will also find a new claim information booklet which provides details about the benefit claim process and the information we need from you.
-You can also pick one up from any of our one stop centres.
+You will need to download the benefits claim form from the Documents section.
+In the Documents section you will also find a new claim information booklet which tells you about the benefit claim process and the information we need from you.
+You can also get these from a one stop centre.

-You can hand your form in at a one stop centre or at your local housing office if you are a council tenant.
+You can hand in your completed form at a one stop centre, or if you are a council tenant at your local housing office.